Guide to Indian Pulses

 Masoor/Malka/ Red lentil

-This lentil has brown skin and is deep reddish-orange inside.
-This is another common dal that is very popular across the country.
-It is found in two varieties – the whole (red lentil) and the split skinless (masoor/malka).
+This lentil variety is characterized by its brown skin and deep reddish-orange interior.
+It’s another popular dal choice in India, available in two forms – whole (red lentil) and split skinless (masoor/malka).

 Recipes that use the whole masoor and split skinless (masoor)